 But, we don't need to write a message when it's "Ok" to have too much information in our document.
 Let's remove the third argument, then.

 How to return a result "empty"?

-If you don't want to return a result with the IF function, you must fill the third parameter with "" (2 double quotes without space between)
+If you want to return an empty result with the test FALSE, you must fill the third parameter with "" (2 double quotes without space between).

-Of course, return "Wrong amount" is not what we expect.
-We prefer to display the difference between the amount received and the amount of the invoice
+To finish, we can enhance our formula.
+Instead of writing "Wrong amount," we prefer to display the difference between the amount received and the amount of the invoice 🤩🤩🤩

 NOW it's easy to analyze the result.
-In column D, we have the difference only for the case when the 2 values are not equal.
+In column D, we have the difference only for the case when the two values are not equal.
 That's what we want 😉😃